hanjos/conditio-java/README.md

 * There is no attempt whatsoever to make this thread-safe; to be honest, I'm not even sure what that'd look like.
 * Providing some general-use restarts would be nice :)
 * This does no stack unwinding at all.
 I figured _that_ could be done by just throwing an exception, although it wouldn't be pretty (something like `SkipEntry` in the example above?).
 Some ergonomics might be in order...
+* As far as I can tell, a _full_ condition system would [need continuations](https://news.ycombinator.com/item?id=20496043), or some form of nonlocal transfer of control without stack unwinding.
+Which in Java is... [complicated](https://stackoverflow.com/questions/1456083/continuations-in-java).
+So, I'll punt on fullness for the moment.
+Let's see how far I get...

 [beh-cl]: https://gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html